s-gv/course-registration-app/DOCUMENTATION.md

 - To bulk load registration types in `<project_root>/coursereg/data/registration_types.json`, run `python manage.py loadregtypes --datafile coursereg/data/registration_types.json`.
 Note that you must have at least one registration type for the application to operate properly.
 - To bulk load configs in `<project_root>/coursereg/data/configs.json`, run `python manage.py loadconfigs --datafile coursereg/data/configs.json`.

-## Config options
+## Settings
-These options can be configured by the superuser in the admin interface.
+These options can be configured in `bheemboy/settings.py`

-- Key: `can_faculty_create_courses`
+- Key: `CAN_FACULTY_CREATE_COURSES`
-  - Value: `1` to permit course creation by faculty
+  - Value: `True` to permit course creation by faculty
-  - Value: `0` to disable course creation by faculty
+  - Value: `False` to disable course creation by faculty
-- Key: `can_adviser_add_courses_for_students`
+- Key: `CAN_ADVISER_ADD_COURSES_FOR_STUDENTS`
-  - Value: `1` to permit faculty to add courses on behalf of their advisees
+  - Value: `True` to permit faculty to add courses on behalf of their advisees
-  - Value: `0` to not allow faculty to add courses for their advisees
+  - Value: `False` to not allow faculty to add courses for their advisees
-- Key: `contact_email`
+- Key: `CONTACT_EMAIL`
   - Value: the e-mail address to be displayed on the login page (ex: `admin@example.com`).
-- Key: `is_manual_faculty_review_enabled`
+- Key: `MANUAL_FACULTY_REVIEW`
-  - Value: `1` to have faculty manually click on course applications they have reviewed.
+  - Value: `True` to have faculty manually click on course applications to mark them as reviewed.
-  - Value: `0` to automatically tick as reviewed once faculty views a course application.
+  - Value: `False` to automatically mark as reviewed once faculty views a course application.

 ## DB Schema
 Tables with sample rows: